 Winner: Mr. O from Fukuoka Prefecture

-We would like to thank all the participants for giving their best and all the spectators for coming to see the competition and learn about rope access.
+We would like to thank all the participants for giving their best and all the spectators that came to see the competition and learn about rope access.

 We understand the difficulties in finding the time to participate in trainings sessions.